joshbrew/graphscript/docs/Router.md

 # Routers

-Routers are used to quickly collect services into one unified framework used to quickly define which outputs from which functions you want to pipe through remote or internal services in a unified fashion.
+Routers are used to quickly collect services into one unified framework in order to quickly define which outputs from which functions you want to pipe through remote or internal services in a unified fashion.
 You can simply call services by name or access their class methods directly, and run functions on the router the same way they function in the node and graph, just with a higher level way to allow services to have awareness of each other.

 Additionally, it includes ways to select the fastest available endpoints from selected services and automatically stream updates from watched objects through whatever routes or endpoints you desire e.g. for linking game and server state across many clients or simplifying frontend business logic down to a few object and function calls.